CurtManning/SeleniumPython1/README.md

 # SeleniumPython1

-Runs on Jenkins and builds Allure Report
+Runs on Jenkins(AllureJob), then builds Allure Report.